Lambda Top: Rip Kit

 It should be pretty easy to achieve 8+ minutes with the Rip Kit.
 8-10 minutes is about the limit for a Solid Lambda Top and 10-12 minutes for a two-piece top, regardless of how fast you spin them.
 Your mileage may vary.

 Like everyone, I chase long spins...but it really takes a lot of practice.
-Some days are better than others.
+Even then, some days are better than others.
 Sometimes I don't spin tops for months and I get out of practice.
 No good.
 If I'm spinning a lot, my fingers can get torn up by the knurling (also no good)...which is necessarily aggressive so you can get enough purchase to make a good spin.

 Well, it's not Amazon easy, but it takes a lot less grit than getting 10+ minute spins by hand.
 I know, I should make a video.
 And it will...in my free time.